-In Midtown, you’re within walking distance to a lot of the must-sees in New York, and being in the middle of it all also means that the train rides or taxi trips are usually short and affordable.
-The drawback is that most of this part of town feels very corporate.
+In Midtown, you are within walking distance to a lot of the must-sees in New York, and being in the middle of it all also means that the train rides or taxi trips are usually short and affordable.
+The drawback is that most of this part of town feels very corporate and touristy.
 There are some really nice areas especially in Midtown East, where a couple of streets are lined with Japanese restaurants and grocery stores.

-I would avoid staying in the Times Square area.
-The neon lights might look really good on Instagram, but the area is extremely touristy and tacky.
-Restaurants are overpriced and quality and service is usually poor.
-If you haven’t been to New York City before, it’s fun to go and have a look, but one evening should be more than enough, and I don’t think you’d want to stay there during your entire trip.
+Midtown is also where you’ll find Times Square, but even though the neon lights might look really good on Instagram, the area is extremely touristy and kind of tacky.
+Restaurants are overpriced and quality and service are usually poor.
+If you have not been to New York City before, it is fun to go and have a look, but one evening should be more than enough, and you would not want to stay there for your entire trip.

 And a few words about the other areas

 Brooklyn is the most populous of the 5 New York boroughs.
 The area is well connected in terms of public transportation, so this is where the real New Yorkers moved, when rent in Manhattan skyrocketed.
-It’s in Brooklyn you’ll find trendy neighborhoods such as Dumbo, Williamsburg, Fort Greene and Greenpoint and there’s a genuine, local community vibe, which you don’t really find anywhere on Manhattan.
-However, Brooklyn is big, and some of the neighborhoods don’t feel very safe after dark.
+It is in Brooklyn you’ll find trendy neighborhoods such as Dumbo, Williamsburg, Fort Greene and Greenpoint and there is a genuine, local community vibe, which you do not really find anywhere on Manhattan.
+However, Brooklyn is big, and some of the neighborhoods can be a bit dodgy after dark.

-Upper West Side and Upper East Side are both really cozy areas, but they appear rather dead and the dining and drinking opportunities are also much scarcer than the areas I’ve mentioned above.
-If you’re on a budget, Upper West Side has a lot of reasonably priced accommodation and hostels.
+Upper West Side and Upper East Side are both really cozy areas, but when it comes to dining and drinking opportunities are much scarcer than the areas mentioned above.
+If you are on a budget, Upper West Side has a lot of reasonably priced accommodation and hostels.
 Upper West Side stretches far up north, all the way to Harlem, so you might end up spending a lot of time on a subway train if you stay in that area.